alauddinjahin/alauddinjahin/README.md

  <div>

-I'm a **Senior Full Stack Developer** currently working in a software company.
+I'm a **Full Stack Developer** currently working in a software company.
 My journey in software development has been fueled by a deep passion for learning and collaboration.

 - 🌱 **Currently Learning:** All things tech, with a focus on AI & ML, Deep Learning, and IoT.
 - 👯 **Looking to Collaborate:** Open to opportunities with IT companies or developer teams.